 What is the Cost of Revenue?

-Cost of Revenues refers to the directly attributable to the goods or services of a company and includes the manufacturing, production and distribution cost of a product or service to its customers.
+Cost of Revenue is directly attributable to a company’s goods or services.
+It includes the manufacturing, production, and distribution cost of a product or service to its customers.

 Cost of Revenue of a Product Company